Heronsgate School’s Remote Learning Statement

 The school has developed a policy for home learning which clearly sets out expectations of pupil interaction, staff responsibility and availability.
 In addition to this, there is guidance for parent’s whole school half termly overview plan of what activities/topics are taking place this term in class and for remote learning.

 If a child does not have access to a computer/laptop and/or the internet, the school will do all it can to support children.
 Paper copies will still be available.
 Where funding can be accessed, remote devices (e.g. laptops/iPads) and/or 4G connections will be sought, particularly for disadvantaged children.
-Parents will be reminded to make the school aware of any barriers to accessing remote learning and ask that all families complete our DIGITAL SURVEY FORM.
+Parents will be reminded to make the school aware of any barriers to accessing remote learning.

 Teams & Remote Learning timetables: